Éder (footballer, born 1986): São Paulo

-On 26 March 2021, Éder joined São Paulo FC on a deal running until December 2022.
+On 26 March 2021, Éder joined São Paulo on a deal running until December 2022.

+Return To Criciúma

+On 13 January 2023, Éder Rejoined his first professional club Criciúma.
+He would go on to make 35 appearances and score 10 goals in all competitions.
+On 5 August 2024, Éder retired from football.

 International career

 Éder, as a dual citizen of Italy and Brazil, was eligible to play for both nations.
 He qualified for the Italy national team through his Italian citizenship as well as more than 2-year of residence in Italy; he qualified to Italian citizenship through his Italian great-grandfather Battista Righetto, who came from Nove in Veneto.

 He was previously included in Brazil's preliminary squad for the 2008 Summer Olympics, however, he did not get a place in the final squad list by coach Dunga.

-Éder began to be considered for the Italian national team by head coach Antonio Conte due to his good form in the 2014–15 season with Sampdoria.
+Éder began to be considered for the Italy national team by head coach Antonio Conte due to his good form in the 2014–15 season with Sampdoria.

 There was controversy surrounding Antonio Conte's call-up for Éder and Franco Vázquez, respectively born in Brazil and Argentina.
-Speaking at a Serie A meeting on 23 March 2015, Inter manager Roberto Mancini stated, "The Italian national team should be Italian.
+Speaking at a Serie A meeting on 23 March 2015, interim manager Roberto Mancini stated, "The Italian national team should be Italian.
 An Italian player deserves to play for the national team while someone who wasn't born in Italy, even if they have relatives, I don't think they deserve to."
-Conte's response to the use of overseas-born players was: "If Mauro Camoranesi [who was born in Argentina] was allowed to help Italy win the 2006 World Cup, then why can't Éder and Franco Vázquez lead the Azzurri to glory in next year's European Championship?"
+Conte's response to the use of overseas-born players was: "If Mauro Camoranesi [who was born in Argentina] was allowed to help Italy win the 2006 FIFA World Cup, then why can't Éder and Franco Vázquez lead the Azzurri to glory in next year's European Championship?"

-On 28 March 2015, Éder made his debut for Italy, coming on as a 58th-minute substitute for Simone Zaza in a Euro 2016 qualifier against Bulgaria and scoring the equaliser in a 2–2 draw in the 84th minute.
+On 28 March 2015, Éder made his debut for Italy, coming on as a 58th-minute substitute for Simone Zaza in a UEFA Euro 2016 qualifier against Bulgaria and scoring the equaliser in a 2–2 draw in the 84th minute.
 He made his first start three days later against England in a 1–1 draw in Turin, making way for fellow oriundo Vázquez after 61 minutes.
 On 10 October 2015, Éder opened the scoring in a 3–1 away win over Azerbaijan, which sealed Italy's qualification for UEFA Euro 2016.
 On 31 May 2016, he was named to Conte's 23-man Italy squad for Euro 2016.
 On 17 June, he scored the only goal against Sweden in the 88th minute during the second group game, which qualified Italy to the Round of 16; he was named Man of the Match by UEFA.